-Portfolio Possibilities Curve is a term used in portfolio theory referring to all of the lowest-risk portfolios from the opportunity set.
+Portfolio Possibilities Curve is a term from portfolio theory referring to all of the lowest-risk portfolios from the Opportunity Set.
 At each level of return, this curve includes the one portfolio with the lowest risk.
 This represents the edge, or border, of the parabola containing all combinations of portfolios drawn from every risky asset.
 Graphically, it is depicted on a risk-return plot with risk on the x-axis and return on the y-axis.

 Doc: Why would investors avoid the lower

-Joe: Wouldn't it be like driving through a rough neighborhood when the freeway is just as fast?
+Joe: Wouldn't it be like driving through a dangerous neighborhood when the freeway is just as fast?

-This video can be accessed in a new window or App here , at the YouTube Channel or from below.
+This video can be accessed in a new window or App here , at our YouTube Channel or from below.

 Portfolio Possibilities Curve definition for investment modeling (4:37)

 The script includes two sections where we visualize and demonstrate the concept of the Optimal Portfolio.